-The applications developed with xamarin.android and xamarin.ios work similarly to native apps, and the cross-platform functionality of the apps is based on business logic rather than codebases.
+The applications were developed with xamarin.android and xamarin.ios work similarly to native apps, and the cross-platform functionality of the apps is based on business logic rather than codebases.
 Also, you get high performance as native apps.

 3. Ionic: Ionic doesn’t offer similar performance to native apps.
-Although it doesn’t use native components, its appearance is quite similar to native apps, which is done through web technologies.
+Although it doesn’t use native components, its appearance is quite similar to native apps, which are done through web technologies.
 The silver lining of using Ionic is that the app testing happens rapidly, which streamlines and makes it stand out in the process of app development.

 4. Flutters: Undeniably, Flutters tops all of the other apps in performance.
 It offers great speed as it uses darts.

 Want to know Django vs NodeJS: Which Is Better?